idxbroker/wordpress-plugin/readme.txt

 == Changelog ==
 = 2.1.5 =
 * Added compatibility with custom user roles for IDX Pages.
+* Removed protocol from widget src for SSL compatibility.
+* Fixed error with Dashboard widget when lead has no last name.

 = 2.1.4 =
 * Fixed issue with API URL in WP 4.6+